bookofproofs/bookofproofs.github.io/_sources/history/19th-century/loria.md

 9. Developed a system for calculating the distances of planets from the Sun in 1913.
 10. Published a paper on Hermite–Hadamard integral inequalities in 1914.

-Born 19 May1862, Mantua, Austrian Empire (now Italy).
+Born 19 May 1862, Mantua, Austrian Empire (now Italy).
 Died 30 January 1954, Genoa, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Loria/)